VeryBitter/PiSpec20_stellarnet/README.md

 - 99-local.rules  needs to be copied to '/etc/udev/rules.d/' or updated to include rules for StellarNet devices.
 Otherwise you would need to run as root to get USB access.
 - the rest of the files in PiSpec20_stellarnet should go into the same directory
 - Issue `sudo chmod -x spectroweb.py` in the project directory if on a Linux system
+- on a Windows system you will need the free 'SWDrivers.zip' or 'SWDriver64.exe' from https://www.stellarnet.us/stellarnet-downloads  instead of the driver included in this package
 - use the 'run_hidden' bash script to start the project without showing the command line
 ### Other Hardware
 - a USB connected StellarNet spectrometer